abdfaizaan/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    ![](media/dev3.png)

 2. From the left-hand side blade, click on **Properties** **(1)** under **Manage** and scroll down to select **Manage Security Defaults** **(2)** at the bottom of the page.
+     >**Note:** If you're unable to disable the security defaults and see Manage Conditional Access, it means the organization is already using a conditional access policy (e.g., AVD -MFA).
+In that case, you can skip the below steps and jump directly to step 9.
    ![](media-1/L10E2S2.png)

 3. In **Enable Security defaults** pane, for **Enable Security defaults** make sure it is selected to **Disable**.